 Unveiling 15 New Murals at the Santa Clara County Fairgrounds

 My daughter Allie is now 15.
 The big smile persists but the rope swing has been replaced by a trampoline, which our danger bunny uses to perfect her gymnastics stunts.
 Allie and I recently spent a week together in Guatemala on a service trip organized through Dream Volunteers.
 During a video conference call shortly before we left, they let us know that on this trip volunteers would be working on laying the floor for a new classroom, so we would be shoveling dirt to level up the floor, and also mixing and spreading concrete.
 In a thinly veiled attempt to evade hard labor, I offered to paint a mural in the classroom.
 They were skeptical; I am probably not the first volunteer to make a fast calculation of the bugs, the heat and dirt in my lungs and offer myself up for an easier task.
 To help persuade them, I sent them to my website.
-They got back to me that a mural would be awesome for the new classroom.
+They got back to me and said a classroom mural would be a wonderful addition to their new room.

 Here is video footage of the classroom we worked on finishing during our time in Vuelta Grande.
 The artwork was inspired by a hand-stitched design on a traditional blouse.
 The Quetzal is the national bird of Guatemala.
 One of the two volcanoes featured in the mural is active, and the lava flows can be seen at night – from a distance.